The mortgage industry – Thriving in a volatile market | HCLTech

 • Strategy: Lenders are raising retail lending rates, streamlining operations and leveraging technology to reduce costs.
 Workforce reductions have been observed among major lenders.

 • HCLTech: Leveraging robust Business Process Management frameworks, we transform business operations for maximum efficiency and effectiveness.
-Our advanced digital mortgage lending solutions and automation capabilities streamline the home lending process.
+Our advanced and automation capabilities streamline the home lending process.
 By leveraging AI and automation to optimize credit appraisal and progress payments, we deliver fast, efficient and low-cost e-lending solutions.

 2. Enhancing customer experience